 However you’re still at risk of catching an STI…the most common ones being herpes, gonorrhoea and syphilis.
 None of which you want to be carrying around!

-Stay safe by using a condom if there is a penis involved, or a dam if it’s mouth to vagina or mouth to anus.
+Stay safe by using a condom if there is a penis involved, or a dam if it’s mouth to vulva or mouth to anus.
 There will be less body fluid and skin-to-skin contact (which is how STIs are transmitted).

 When talking about any kind of intimacy, the only elements that need to be 100% clear are that you should always engage in any kind of sex safely and with consent.
 So when you start having sex — oral included — be prepared with condoms, dams, lube and have an open discussion with your partner beforehand to talk about what you do and do not feel comfortable with.
 It’s also a good idea to consider STI testing before and after, as oral sex can expose you to STIs but also, sometimes it may lead to penetrative sex.

 Do you have questions about your sex life?
 Why not join the conversation on the Play Safe sex and relationship forum or ask Nurse Nettie a question.
 If you would like to find out more about STI testing and STI treatment in Sydney and NSW, you’ll find all the information you need here.